Pro-Q Smokers & BBQs

 Step 4

-Ladle into the sterilised jars and when it has cooled slightly, pour 1 tablespoon of whiskey on the top – no need to stir.
+Once it’s reached setting point, take it off the heat and let it sit for about 15 minutes.
+Ladle into the sterilised jars and pour 1 tablespoon of whisky on the top – no need to stir.
 Cover with waxed paper discs and seal whilst still hot.

 Pro-Q - Eating Together